tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 In his talk, Rich shares why some of the advantages of the hammock for his deep, focused time:

 > And so there's some cool aspects to the hammock.
-One of the cool aspects to a hammock is that you can go on a hammock and you can close your eyes and no one knows that you're not sleeping but they won't bother you be cause they think you might be sleeping.
+One of the cool aspects to a hammock is that you can go on a hammock and you can close your eyes and no one knows that you're not sleeping but they won't bother you because they think you might be sleeping.

 In the talk, Rich discusses the idea of solving large, hard problems (like maybe [creating a language](https://en.wikipedia.org/wiki/Clojure#History_and_development_process)).
 I've found for most problems that crop up on a day-to-day basis, I prefer to try taking a short walk to think about my problem.

 Regardless of what you do, breaking away from the computer can be a great tool.

-Cal highlights a strategy for how efficently can't do anything so have to think about other options easier to think about starting fresh since it's only in my mind easier to make changes than actually make them
+Cal highlights a strategy for how efficiently can't do anything so have to think about other options easier to think about starting fresh since it's only in my mind easier to make changes than actually make them